rtreactive/rtactor-rs/README.md

 The use of messages embedding the data and the pointers of the linked list, allocated from a memory pool, is a possible solution to have to only handle (and test) the problem of pool exhaustion.

+### Rust version

+This project was developed and tested with rust `1.64.0`.
+More recent versions of rust will be supported in the future.